zation/relient/README.md

 ## Config

-Relint config provide consistent configration between server side and client side.
+Relient config provide consistent configuration between server side and client side.
 You can do the configuration in a config file and change it with environment varables.
-It requires Relient-Cli.
+It requires Relient-CLI.
 You need to inject the global configs in client side:

 html.js